 Existing controls retained

-ClimaMind is built for sites that already operate through Niagara, EcoStruxure, i-Vu, DESIGO CC, or similar BAS environments.
+ClimaMind is built for sites that already operate through Niagara, EcoStruxure, i-Vu, DESIGO CC, or similar BMS environments.
 The AI layer adds coordination without turning the project into a controls replacement.

 Architecture